Common Lisp the Language, 2nd Edition

 slot-specifier ::= slot-name | (slot-name [[?slot-option]])

-For the syntax of a slot-option, see defclass
+For the syntax of a slot-option, see defclass.

 The slots of a condition object are normal CLOS slots.
 Note that

-may be used instead of accessor functions to
+with-slots may be used instead of accessor functions to

 access slots of a condition object.

-will accept keywords (in the keyword
+make-condition will accept keywords (in the keyword

 package) with the print name of any of the designated slots, and will